Written by Vishaak Gangasandra

 UCAT: Not Considered

-Additional: No interview needed
+Additional: No interview is needed

 Program Structure: Provisional entry for current school leavers provides a direct pathway to the MD, guaranteeing you a place in the medical program conditional on your successful completion of Griffith University's Bachelor of Medical Science course and gaining a minimum GPA of 5.0.

 If you get accepted in the Gold Coast or Nathan Campus programs, you complete the first 2 years of your degree at the campus you got selected into and then complete the remaining 4 years of the degree on the Gold Coast Campus (just be aware that you might need to relocate to the Gold Coast after 2 years in this program).
-If you are selected in the Griffith Sunshine Coast program, you complete the entirety of your degree on the Sunshine Coast.
+If you are selected for the Griffith Sunshine Coast program, you complete the entirety of your degree on the Sunshine Coast.

 The most important thing to note for this program is: Bonded and Non-Bonded medical spots are not determined straight after you leave school like at other universities.
 The GPA that you get in your first 2 years will determine your enrolment status and hence it is important to take the first 2 years of your degree academically seriously to get into the more sought-after non-bonded places.